na-cho-dev/noemdek_fuel_metrics_api/README.md

-# NOEMDEK Technical Interview API
+# NOEMDEK FUEL METRIC API

-A robust, production-ready Express.js REST API template designed for technical interviews and rapid backend development.
+A robust, production-ready Express.js REST API template designed for fuel metric and rapid backend development.
 This project demonstrates best practices in error handling, authentication, configuration, and logging, with a focus on maintainability and scalability.

 ---